The Laidlaw Undergraduate Research and Leadership Scholarship Programme 2020

 (6 September 2019)

-Expressions of interest are sought from academic staff wishing to supervise a student on this programme over one or two consecutive summer research experiences.
-Previous Laidlaw Supervisors - please note changes have been made to the previous programme.
-Students will have three options for the second year of the scholarship which means that only a limited number will carry out two periods of research with you.
+This is the final call for expressions of interest from academic staff wishing to supervise a student on the Laidlaw Scholarship programme.
 Academic staff who would like to put forward projects are asked to send their name, department and a paragraph outlining the research area to Laidlaw.email@example.com by Friday 4 October 2019.

 Your project will be advertised openly on the Laidlaw website and potential scholars from any of the 6 participating Laidlaw university's wanting to participate in the Laidlaw Scholars Programme is eligible to apply and can contact you directly to discuss your project.